seisman/HinetPy/README.md

+**Warning** : It is still under development, the usage of all scripts may change.

 This is a collection of scripts for Hi-net data request, download and process.

+All python scripts are only testet under Python 3.4.

 - `HinetContRequest.py`: Request continuous waveform data from Hi-net.
 - `HinetContDownload.py`: Download continuous waveform datas from Hi-net.